It takes an estimated 10-15 years and more than $1 billion to successfully bring a new drug to market today.

 - Vitamin D3 up-regulated protein 1 (VDUP1) contributes to neural fate specification during Drosophila brain development (Faculty Advisor: Richard Dearborn, Ph.D.)

 In Albany, research strengths include drug delivery, drug discovery, bioanalytical technologies, cell signaling, pharmacokinetics, pharmacodynamics, and neuroscience.
 Students also have access to the College’s Pharmaceutical Research Institute (PRI) which is based in nearby Rensselaer and whose work explores the application of nanotechnology in the areas of drug design and delivery.

-At our campus in Colchester, Vermont, there is a strong concentration of research faculty in the field of epigenetics, which explores the field of gene regulation and the mechanisms for manipulating the body’s natural actions.
-Other areas of research emphasis include the Molecular and Cellular Biology of anticancer drugs and the use of computer modeling to predict how new drug candidates are likely to behave in the body.
+At our campus in Colchester, Vermont, faculty research focuses on the field of epigenetics, which explores the field of gene regulation and the mechanisms for manipulating the body’s natural actions and the use of computer modeling to predict how new drug candidates are likely to behave in the body.

 Truven Health Analysis